Table of Contents

 : Any arguments the module needs.

-Next choose which services you want to secure with your module.
-Here's a list of some common services and their associated PAM configuration files:
+Now comes the part where you’ll have to choose which programs you want to secure with your module.
+Here’s a list of some common programs and their pam configuration files:

 Service | PAM Configuration File | Description |